 To define a remote service you specify the Service Kind, Protocol Service Type, URI and Key.
-You can also specify a Timeout in milliseconds, used by the SOAP service, and a VNS Host and Port used by the Vinci Service.
+You can also specify a Timeout in milliseconds, used by the JMS services, and a VNS Host and Port used by the Vinci Service.
+The JMS service has additional timeouts and other parameters you may specify.
 Just like when one adds an engine from the file system, you have the option of adding the engine to the end of the flow.
-The Component Descriptor Editor currently only supports Vinci and SOAP services using this dialog.
+The Component Descriptor Editor currently only supports Vinci services using this dialog.